I teach computer science to mostly 15 and 16-year olds. And I ♥ what I do!

 I sponsor the Coding Lady Colonials (CLC), am the head cheerleading coach, and serve as the assistant division manager for the math and computer science division.

-My other hats include being a table leader at the AP Computer Science Exam Reading each June, representing TJ on the Board of Directors of the National Consortium of Secondary STEM Schools (NCSSS - formerly the NCSSSMST), advocating for elementary CS education as a K-5 affiliate with Code.org, delivering professional development workshops for the College Board, and teaching adult women how to code through Women Who Code DC.
+My other professional hats include being a table leader at the AP Computer Science Exam Reading each June, representing TJ on the Board of Directors of the National Consortium of Secondary STEM Schools (NCSSS - formerly the NCSSSMST), serving on the advisory board of the NSF-funded Computer Science Teaching Tips project, delivering professional development workshops for the College Board, conducting AP Computer Science student review sessions in person and online for both the National Math and Science Initative and the Colorado Legacy Foundation, and teaching and learning from adult women how to code through Women Who Code DC.

 I am passionate about introducing young people to the field of computer science, teaching them how to program, showing them how to create something from nothing, and making them thirsty to learn more.